-My name is Maddux Walters and I currently fish for the Creekview Anglers high school team.
+My name is Maddux Walters and I currently fish for the Creekview Anglers high school team and the North Georgia Anglers club team.
 I’m a junior and 2017 was the first year our school had a team.
 I’m currently fishing in my second season.

 We bought our first bass boat in September of 2016 and I’ve been on the lake as many days as I could since then.

 Our high school competes in the Georgia High School Fishing (GHSF) trail out of Lake Lanier.

 I also compete in the Georgia BASS Nation tournament trail with the North Georgia Anglers.